 - If you are under 18, then we will discuss with you, your parents and agent the best way of refunding this money, so that all parties agree.

-- If you arrive late, are absent, or leave early, you will receive no refund.
+- In 1, 2 and 3 above, “withdrawal” means stopping a course totally.
+If you wish to leave early for personal reasons, or if you are absent, you will receive no refund.
 If there are compassionate reasons, the Directors may use their discretion.
-This may happen if a close family member dies, or if you are seriously ill.
+Usually only if a close family member dies, or if you, or a close family member, are seriously ill.

 - You may have extra holidays if the Directors agree.
 We do not usually agree to holidays in the first three months of the course.
 We do not refund fees, but the Directors may agree to extend the course by the number of days missed.